dkbhaskaran/obsidian-notes/General/Electrifying your terminal with AI.md

 ![[pic-2.png]]

-I must confess, it did not help a lot when asked of different tasks, sometimes even gave our wrong commands.
-I tried to change the underlying model to codellama:instruct, which is supposed be good with code whether it be shell script or the vim code. this model also didnt help with tmuxai
+I must confess, it did not help a lot when asked of different tasks, sometimes even gave out wrong commands.
+I tried to change the underlying model to codellama:instruct, which is supposed be good with code whether it be shell script or the vim code. this model also not a great help for my requests.

 ## Neovim